Jeff Stenquist

-Jeffrey D. Stenquist (born December 31, 1969) is an American politician and software developer serving as a member of the Utah House of Representatives from the 51st district.
-Elected in November 2018, he assumed office on January 2, 2019.
+Jeffrey D. Stenquist (born December 31, 1969) is an American politician and software developer who served as a member of the Utah House of Representatives from the 46th district.
+Elected in November 2018, he assumed office on January 1, 2019.

 Education

 Stenquist was born in Tremonton, Utah.
 He earned a Bachelor of Science degree in computer science from the University of Utah.

 Career

 Since graduating from college, Stenquist has worked as a software engineer and software architect at Data2Logistics and O.C.
 Tanner.
 In 2004 and 2005, Stenquist was a member of the Draper City Planning Commission.
 From 2005 to 2017, Stenquist was a member of the Draper, Utah City Council.
-Stenquist was elected to the Utah House of Representatives in November 2018 and assumed office on January 2, 2019.
+Stenquist was elected to the Utah House of Representatives in November 2018 and assumed office on January 1, 2019.

+Stenquist ran for re-election in 2024 but was defeated in the Republican primary by Calvin Roberts.